fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_wantemp_system_sdwan.html.markdown

 * `sla_id_redistribute` - Select the ID from the SLA sub-table.
 The selected SLA's priority value will be distributed into the routing table (0 - 32, default = 0).
 * `sla_pass_log_period` - Time interval in seconds that SLA pass log messages will be generated (0 - 3600, default = 0).
 * `source` - Source IP address used in the health-check packet to the server.
+* `source6` - Source IPv6 addressused in the health-check packet to server.
 * `system_dns` - Enable/disable system DNS as the probe server.
 Valid values: `disable`, `enable`.

 * `threshold_alert_jitter` - Alert threshold for jitter (ms, default = 0).